 Although the faculty/staff member can be considered the caretaker, it is strongly recommended that arrangements be made for a designated caretaker to accompany the child (or children) while the faculty/staff member is conducting the academic program.
 This caretaker should be eighteen years of age or older.
 A sibling under the age of eighteen should not act as the caretaker for his/her younger siblings.
 Other faculty, staff members, students, or on-site program personnel should not be asked to serve as a caretaker.

 Faculty/staff members should carefully consider the number of children being taken on a study abroad program.
 The more children that are involved, the more difficult it becomes to make arrangements/ accommodations, provide appropriate caretaking services, and yet also remain attentive to the academic needs of the university students participating in the study abroad program.

 The children or dependents of faculty members are not permitted to share living accommodations with university students.

-Extended Family Members and/or Personal Acquaintances“Extended family members” are those relatives other than the faculty member’s spouse/partner or immediate children.
-Grandchildren, nephews, nieces, or family in-laws who are not a faculty member’s legal dependents are considered to be extended family and should not participate unless they are appropriately enrolled as study abroad students in the University program.
+Extended Family Members and/or Personal Acquaintances“Extended family members” are those relatives other than the faculty/staff member’s spouse/partner or immediate children.
+Grandchildren, nephews, nieces, or family in-laws who are not a faculty/staff member’s legal dependents are considered to be extended family and should not participate unless they are appropriately enrolled as study abroad students in the University program.

 Visits from extended family members and/or personal acquaintances should preferably be scheduled to occur before or after the official program dates, during a scheduled vacation (e.g. spring break), or during a free weekend.
 Program leaders should be aware that such visits during the academic program risk encouraging the erroneous perception that study abroad programs are considered to be vacations, rather than rigorous, high-quality academic endeavors.